 How do you start?
 You need a more detailed thought process before you just decide to “build something small”, with the wrong approach to MVP, you might rip yourself of all benefits and just waste your money and time.

 When planning your product, you often have dozens of assumptions, many of which you probably don’t even recognize.
 Now, one of the easiest approaches in defining the initial MVP is to ask yourself 2 core questions.

-- What is the riskiest assumption? – it’s usually your core value proposition.
-Your gamechanger.
+It’s usually your core value proposition.
+Your game-changer.
 If it works out perfectly, you are destined to succeed on the market, and if it doesn’t, then your whole product is worthless.
-If you haven’t done that already, it might be a good idea to write it in the form of a thesis that you must verify.
+If you haven’t done that already, it might be a good idea to write it as a thesis that you must verify.

-So if your assumption is, for example, that people would love and pay for the ability to order dog walkers in an Uber-like model, then you don’t need a map, tracking, tipping system or other fancy features, perhaps you don’t even need an app until you validate the idea, but something resembling the experience?
+So if your assumption is, for example, that people would love and pay for the ability to order dog walkers in an Uber-like model, then you don’t need a map, tracking, tipping system, or other fancy features, perhaps you don’t even need an app until you validate the idea, but something resembling the experience?

 As you consider building your own minimum viable product, let this simple rule suffice: remove any feature, process, or effort that does not contribute directly to the learning you seek. — Eric Ries, Lean Startup

-Building a Minimum Viable Product can be considered as one of those things that are easy to understand, but difficult to master, this is why it might be wise to use some help from professionals.
+Building a Minimum Viable Product can be considered as one of those things that are easy to understand, but difficult to master, so it might be wise to use some help from professionals.

 If you are into product development, you have most probably heard the term MVP more than a dozen times already.
 Clients, shareholders, designers, product owners… seems like everyone has gone crazy with this term lately.

-Just think about, the market is changing dynamically, dozens of new products are launched daily and trends change.
-Something that seems hot today might be completely outdated in a year, yet sometimes people decide to spend years building an experimental product, just to realise it is not needed anymore.
+Just think about it.
+The market is changing dynamically, dozens of new products are launched daily and trends change.
+Something that seems hot today might be completely outdated in a year, yet sometimes people decide to spend years building an experimental product, just to realize it’s not needed anymore.